 Polarity is the final aspect to consider; most often, the sleeve will be considered 0V and the tip will be a positive voltage relative to the sleeve.
 Many devices will have a small diagram indicating the polarity expected by the device; care should be taken to adhere to this, as an improper power supply may damage the device.

 Plugs of both sleeve sizes are usually 9.5mm long, but longer and shorter ones do exist.
-All SparkFun products use a positive polarity 5.5mm sleeve and a 2.1mm pin; we recommend sticking to that standard where possible, as it seems to be the most common flavor found in the wild.
+All SparkFun products use a negative 5.5mm sleeve and a positive 2.1mm pin; we recommend sticking to that standard where possible, as it seems to be the most common flavor found in the wild.

 Common polarity diagrams for AC adaptors with barrel plugs.
 Positive polarity (tip positive, sleeve 0V) is most common.
 Diagram courtesy Wikipedia user Three-quarter-ten.